microservices2020/microservices-oriented-decomposition-methods-assessment/README.md

 * #### Study quality assessment.
 This folder contains the list of specific evaluation factors and the quality assessment results.
 * #### SLR results.
-This folder contains the application domains of microservices-oriented decomposition methods, summary of the microservices-oriented decomposition methods and experiments data.
+This folder contains the extracted data, the application domains of microservices-oriented decomposition methods, summary of the microservices-oriented decomposition methods and experiments data.